Gloria Dei Presbyterian Church

 What is the Situation:

 The Presbyterian Church has been in a thirty year period of membership decline.
-Twenty years ago it was said that by 2000 there would be no members left at the current rate of decline.
+Twenty years ago it was said that by the year 2000, there would be no members left.
 The Presbyterian Church continues on and in some places is growing.
 The Presbyterian Church has split and merged many times over its 300 year history.
 It may again or it may not.

 What does all this mean for Gloria Dei Presbyterian Church?